What is a Scholarship?

 Types of Scholarships

-What are the different types of scholarship?
 First you have a fellowship.
 Fellowship can be fun they don’t expect you to do any additional work for the fellowship just study your course really well.
 But they are very hard to get.

 Everybody wants a commission right so a university has a certain amount of budget every year that it will award as fellowships to admitted students and these fellowships are typically announced during your acceptance letter or very shortly thereafter.